 East Beach: This is a soothingly windy beach.
-It is perfect to stroll in the evenings and catch waves.
+It is perfect for strolling in the evenings and catching waves.
 It is also a usual hangout spot for the local teens.
 Interestingly, it is also very close to Taylor Swift’s summer retreat.
 So you might catch a glimpse of her!

-Providence Children’s Museum: Located in the capital city of Rhode Island, the Providence Children’s Museum is a wonderful place for children.
+Providence Children’s Museum: Located in the capital city of Rhode Island, the Providence Children’s Museum is a beautiful place for children.
 It is the first children’s museum in the state.
 The museum was founded in 1976 as the “Rhode Island Children’s Museum,” and got its present title in 1997.
 The most notable exhibits include a time-traveling adventure through the history of the state.
-It is open for children of age 4 and above.
-It has amazing hands-on programs that explore the subjects like history, arts, history, science, and culture.
-The museum also embraces a number of forms of expression and learning styles.
+It is open for children of age four and above.
+It has incredible hands-on programs that explore subjects like history, arts, history, science, and culture.
+The museum also embraces several forms of expression and learning styles.

 The Breakers: Located in Newport, the Breakers is a national historic landmark.
 It is a Vanderbilt mansion administered by the Preservation Society of Newport County.
-The building is built in a unique style known as the Gout Rothschild; it was designed by Richard Morris Hunt, an influential architect of the United States.
+The building has been constructed in a unique style known as the Gout Rothschild; it was designed by Richard Morris Hunt, an influential architect of the United States.

 Roger Williams Park Zoo: Located in Providence, Roger Williams Park Zoo is one of the oldest zoos in the United States; it was founded in 1872.
 The zoo houses a variety of unique animals and birds including monkeys, bears, hoofstock, dinosaurs, raccoons, guinea pigs, white mice, squirrels, rabbits, hawks, peacocks, and anteaters.
 The zoo also has a children’s farmyard, a carousel, and a playground, making it a perfect family entertainment place.